raj61/automailer/README.md

 Python script to automate email sending using MySQL database connection

-This is a script which usses YAHOO SMPT server to send automatic emails to the emails listed in the database.
+This is a script which usses YAHOO SMTP server to send automatic emails to the emails listed in the database.
-**You can also use GMAIL SMPT server .. replace the host and port number**
+**You can also use GMAIL SMTP server .. replace the host and port number**

 STEPS: